Raymond-Lind/SFM/README.md

 # Simulated-File-System
-File System Stored in Memory
+File System that is stored in memory